sc2470/NodoMap/README.md

 NodoMap: a spatio-cellular map of the mouse nodose ganglia

 # Data
-The Seurat objects used in this pipeline are deposited at
+The Seurat objects used in this pipeline are available on GEO at GSE296454.